 II.
-21 ALTITUDE (14.6.4)
+20 ALTITUDE (14.6.4)

-Barometric altitude, corrected for QNH (as per TDS), will be used in this event.
+Barometric altitude (BLS), corrected for QNH (as per TDS), will be used in this event.

 II.
-22 2D/3D SCORING METHODS (12.22.2) (for events with logger scoring)
+21 2D/3D SCORING METHODS (12.15)

-The separation altitude between 2D and 3D scoring in this event is 600 ft MSL.
+The separation altitude between 2D and 3D scoring in this event is 2000ft MSL.

-When goals or targets on the ground are used, results based on track points will be the:
+When goals or targets on the ground are used, results based on electronic marks will be the:

-3D-distance to the point at the separation altitude above the goal/target if the track point or electronic mark is above the separation altitude or if the track point/electronic mark is at or below the separation altitude.
+3D-distance to the point at the separation altitude above the goal/target if the electronic mark is above the separation altitude or

+2D-distance to the goal/target if the electronic mark is at or below the separation altitude.
+3D scoring 2D scoring 2D scoring \eMark